mohamedRhaiem/my-cv/README.md

 # my-cv

-This project is a GO app that is deployed in google cloud,the idea is to create a sample resume with AngularJS and Bootsrap,using PDFJS with canvas2html to be able to download the webpage as pdf,all the data is stored in the data.json file.
+This project is a GO app that is deployed in google cloud,the idea is to create a sample resume with AngularJS and Bootsrap,using angularlike for social share  and Freindlypdf to be able to download the webpage as pdf,all the data is stored in the data.json file.
-Designed and printing tested in Firefox aurora and google Chrome.
+Designed and tested in Firefox aurora and google Chrome.

     Getting Started